 If you have completed any or all of Arizona’s advance directive forms, getting them into the Arizona Healthcare Directives Registry (AzHDR) is easy.
 If this is your first time registering your advance directives—or if your directives documents were not transferred to the registry from the Secretary of State—Contexture must first review your documents before you can upload them into the AzHDR.

 Follow the steps below to get started.

 A completed and signed Registration Agreement needs to be included with your advance directives.
-(At present, you can continue to use the Secretary of State Registration Agreement.)
 If you would like to receive communications by email, please be sure to add your email address to the Registration Agreement along with your mailing address.
 Information on the agreement must be legible and clear to be accepted.
 You are welcome to type your responses if you prefer.